MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 title: About Me
 ---

+# Brief Bio

-Matthew Thomas Miller is Assistant Professor of Persian Literature and Digital Humanities at [Roshan Institute for Persian Studies at the University of Maryland, College Park](http://sllc.umd.edu/persian) and affiliate faculty of the [Maryland Institute for Technology in the Humanities](https://mith.umd.edu/people/) and the [Religious Studies](https://jewishstudies.umd.edu/research/religious-studies) and [Comparative Literature](https://english.umd.edu/academic-programs/graduate/phd-comparative-literature) programs.
-He also serves as the Director of the [Roshan Initiative in Persian Digital Humanities (PersDig@UMD)](http://persdig.umd.edu/) and the [Elahé Omidyar Mir-Djalali Persian Digital Library (EOMPDL)](https://today.umd.edu/roshan-institute-to-establish-persian-digital-library) and as the co-PI for the multi-institutional [Open Islamicate Texts Initiative (OpenITI)](https://openiti.org/) and the [Persian Manuscript Initiative (PMI)](http://www.persianmanuscript.org/).
-He has received generous funding for these projects from [The Mellon Foundation](https://mellon.org/), [The National Endowment for the Humanities](https://www.neh.gov/), [The National Science Foundation](https://www.nsf.gov/), [The Roshan Cultural Heritage Institute](https://roshan-institute.org/), and [The Islamic Manuscript Association](https://www.islamicmanuscript.org/home.aspx).
-His research focuses on Persian literature; Sufism; the history of affect/emotion in the Islamicate world; digital humanities; and the literary cultures of modern Middle Eastern revolutionary movements.
-He is the author of [*Feeling Like Lovers: Affect in Medieval Sufism* (University of California Press, 2026)](https://www.ucpress.edu/books/feeling-like-lovers/hardcover), which treats the foundational role of affect/emotion in premodern Sufi epistemology and subject formation.
-He currently is working on four projects: an edited volume of studies of premodern Persian literature (with Domenico Ingenito), entitled *Medieval and Early Modern Persian Poetry: Welcoming New Directions and Forgotten Geographies* (Edinburgh University Press); co-editing (with Kristina Richardson) a special issue/thematic dossier, entitled "From the Margins, From Below: Theoretical and Analytical Interventions in Premodern Middle Eastern Studies" in *Al-ʿUṣūr al-Wusṭā: the Journal of Middle East Medievalists* (scheduled to be published 2026); a book of translations of the (in)famous "rogue lyrics" (*qalandariyyāt*) of Sanāʾī, ʿAṭṭār, and ʿIrāqī, entitled *God's Wild Lovers: The Ecstatic Lyrics of Sufism's Rogue Poets* (University of California Press); and, a second monograph, entitled *Æffecting the Order of the World: Poetry and the Affective Economy of the Premodern Persianate*, that extends my first book’s primary focus affects as internal, felt, self-forming epistemological experiences to the examination of the affective economies of medieval Persianate polities.
+Matthew Thomas Miller is Assistant Professor of Persian Literature and Digital Humanities at [Roshan Institute for Persian Studies at the University of Maryland, College Park](http://sllc.umd.edu/persian) and affiliate faculty of the [Religious Studies](https://jewishstudies.umd.edu/research/religious-studies) and [Comparative Literature](https://english.umd.edu/academic-programs/graduate/phd-comparative-literature) programs and the [Maryland Institute for Technology in the Humanities](https://mith.umd.edu/people/).
+He also serves as the Director of the [Roshan Initiative in Persian Digital Humanities (PersDig@UMD)](http://persdig.umd.edu/) and the Elahé Omidyar Mir-Djalali Persian Digital Library (EOMPDL), and as the co-PI for the multi-institutional [Open Islamicate Texts Initiative (OpenITI)](https://openiti.org/) and the [Persian Manuscript Initiative (PMI)](http://www.persianmanuscript.org/).
+He has received generous funding for these projects from [The Mellon Foundation](https://mellon.org/), [The National Endowment for the Humanities](https://www.neh.gov/), [The National Science Foundation](https://www.nsf.gov/) and [The Islamic Manuscript Association](https://www.islamicmanuscript.org/home.aspx).
+His research focuses on Sufism; the history of sexuality, the body, sense, and affect/emotion; the literary and political writings of twentieth-century Iranian revolutionaries; and digital humanities.

+His first book, [*Feeling Like Lovers: Affect in Medieval Sufism* (University of California, 2026)](https://www.ucpress.edu/books/feeling-like-lovers/), explores the central role of affect, emotion, and feeling in premodern Sufi epistemology and subject formation.
+He is also working on an edited volume of studies of premodern Persian literature (with Domenico Ingenito), entitled *Medieval and Early Modern Persian Poetry: Welcoming New Directions and Forgotten Geographies* (Edinburgh University Press); a book of translations of the (in)famous "rogue lyrics" (*qalandariyyāt*) of Sanāʾī, ʿAṭṭār, and ʿIrāqī, entitled *God's Wild Lovers: The Ecstatic Lyrics of Sufism's Rogue Poets* (University of California Press); and a new project on the utopian writings of twentieth-century Iranian revolutionary writers.
+He also is a passionate activist for academic labor and works closely with UMD's chapter of the American Association of University Professors (AAUP), the [United Academics of Maryland-UMD (UAM-UMD)](https://uamumd.org/), and the [national AAUP](https://www.aaup.org/) to help improve higher education in Maryland and beyond.

 # Education